-The best part is Monash have done the hard work for you.
-Our faculties plan and run the programs so you don’t need to worry about things like your international units matching up with what’s offered at Monash – it’s all designed with you in mind.
+The best part about overseas study tours and field trips is that Monash does the hard work for you.
+Our faculties plan and run the programs so you don’t need to worry about your international units matching up with what’s offered at Monash – these units are designed with you in mind.

-A faculty overseas program allows you to study either a core or elective unit of your course while you explore exotic overseas locations like Italy, New Caledonia, France, Chile, the UK, Indonesia and Rwanda.
-Programs range in length but are typically four weeks, and are most often run during holiday periods.
+Overseas study tours and field trips allow you to study either a core or elective unit of your course immersively, in overseas locations as diverse as China, Fiji, France, Chile, the UK, Indonesia or Rwanda.
+Programs range in length but are typically 2-4 weeks, and are most often run during semester breaks.

 As part of the program you’ll: